fkvn/MongoDb-Practices/README.md

 MongoDb Examples

-**Notes**: After cloning the project to local disk, change the DatabaseInfo.sample.js to **DatabaseInfo.js** and fill out your database information (for remote host) before running any example.
+**Notes**: To make the connection to your MongoDB database

+1. Cloning the project
+2. Change name of DatabaseInfo.sample.js to **DatabaseInfo.js**